 Wage and Workplace Standards Division Notice to Employers Utilizing Earned Wage Access (EWA) Products with Their Employees

 In situations where the employer passes the fee along to the worker in the form of a payroll deduction, the employer must obtain written authorization from the employee on a form approved by the Commissioner of Labor pursuant to Conn.
 Gen. Stat.
 Sec.
 31-71e.
-Employers seeking to obtain authorization of the form and deduction may make such a request to the Wage and Workplace Standards Division at Authorization for Payroll Deductions | e-Delivery Project (ecourt.com).
-In approving the request, we consider whether the fee charged is nominal and reflects the costs of the service in providing EWA, does not reduce the employee’s wages below minimum wage, does not impact overtime pay and that all appropriate financial disclosures are made to the employee.
+Under Public Act 25-155 advances are subject to caps of $4 per advance and $30 per month.
+As such, when evaluating the requested payroll deduction request for employer advance arrangements, WWSD shall not approve deductions that exceed those limits.
+Employers seeking to obtain authorization of the deduction may make a request to the Wage and Workplace Standards Division at Authorization for Payroll Deductions | e-Delivery Project (ecourt.com).
+WWSD may also assess whether the deductions reduce the employee’s wages below minimum wage and impact overtime pay.

 While WWSD has taken the position that the EWA processing fee with Employer Advance EWA products is not wage scaling pursuant to Conn.
 Gen. Stat.
 Sec.
 31-74, as it is a fee for the service of a third-party processing the payment, employers must be aware that courts may find that reducing the rate of pay or any other wage deduction for advancing pay may be considered wage scaling in violation of Sec.
 31-74.